-Note 4: For IDTVs, this shall apply when optional External Audio System is selected as audio output.
-If built-in loudspeakers are selected for audio output, the minimum requirement is to have PCM output signal in the digital output.
+- Note 4: For IDTVs, this shall apply when optional External Audio System is selected as audio output.
+If built-in loudspeakers are selected for audio output, the minimum requirement is to have PCM output signal in the digital output. - Note 5: When External Audio System is selected as main audio output, IDTVs may optionally mute the TV speakers.

-Example table when legacy and NGA audio streams is received by an NGA capable NorDig HEVC IRD
+Example table when legacy and NGA audio streams is received by an NGA capable NorDig $\ensuremath{\mathsf{HEVC\,IRD}}$